amida-tech/orange-api/README.md

 `AUTH_MICROSERVICE_URL` (Required) [`http://localhost:4000/api/v1`] The URL of the Auth Service API.
 - The URL of the staging Auth Service server is `https://orange-auth-staging.amida-services.com/api/v1`
-- `.env.docker` sets this to `http://amida-auth-microservice:4000/api/v1`, which assumes:
+- `.env.production` sets this to `http://amida-auth-microservice:4000/api/v1`, which assumes:
   - `amida-auth-microservice` is the name of the docker container running the Auth Service.
   - `4000` is the port the Auth Service is running on in its container.
   - The Auth Service's docker container and this service's docker container are a part of the same docker network.